IELTS Speaking Samples and Answers

 [You will have to talk about the topic for 1 to 2 minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

-A. Yes, friendship definitely does stand out on a pedestal which is above all, I would like to say, even higher than the pedestal where the relationship stands at.
-However, here I would also like to mention that with the term relationship, I would like to exclude the relationship of one with his or her spouse.
+A. Yes, friendship definitely does stand out on a pedestal which is high, I would like to say, even higher than the pedestal where the other relationships stand at.
+However, here I would also like to mention that with the term relationship, I would like to exclude the relationship of one with his or her spouse and immediate family.
 In our culture, we revere our friendship.
 We often recite that life is impossible without friends.
-Friendship is very special in our country, tradition and society.
+Thus, friendship is very special in our country, tradition and society.

 Q. How many close friends do you think someone can generally have?
 Why is so?

-A. A good friend is a person in whom one can confide, can share one’s heart out and trust like a family member.
-With a really good friend, we can share anything and everything without even thinking about the after effects of it.
-A good friend is also one who gives you a frank, fair and genuine advice, guidance and support in the hour of our need.
+A. A good friend is a person with whom one can confide in, share one’s heart out and trust like a family member.
+With a really good friend, we can share anything and everything without even thinking about the after-effects of it.
+A good friend is also one who gives us frank, fair and genuine advice, guidance and support in the hour of our need.
 He or she would be with us in our good time to share our joy and happiness and support us in our difficult time to overcome the obstacles.